RascalSoftware/RAT/docs/source/chapter1.rst

 We can see that our model is looking fairly sensible, but that our guess values for the parameters are pretty wide off the mark.

-To do something more than just simulating the reflectivity, we change the procedure we specify in the *controlsDef* class.
+To do something more than just simulating the reflectivity, we change the procedure we specify in the *controlsClass* class.
 At the moment, controls.procedure is set to **calculate**, which does a one-time calculation of the reflectivity given the current parameters only.
-To do a fit, we can just change the *procedure* attribute of our *controlsDef* from **calculate** to **simplex**, which reveals a new set of parameters in the *controlsDef* block.
+To do a fit, we can just change the *procedure* attribute of our *controlsClass* from **calculate** to **simplex**, which reveals a new set of parameters in the *controlsClass* block.